TheoKhayat/wedding/README.md

-Check us out @ www.capturemyday.com
+Bring this experience to your event! @ www.captured.day

 Thanks to everyone who made that day so special <3 T + C